mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 In this section we will give a simple proof of the agreement property for the Tendermint algorithm and show why the correct majority assumption given before (*n > 3f*, or simply *n = 3f + 1*) is important for ensuring this property.

-The key idea behind the proof of the agreement property is that any two sets of *2f + 1* processes have at least one correct process in common with respect to the Tendermint consensus algorithm.
+The key idea behind the proof of the agreement property is that any two sets of *2f + 1* processes have at least one correct process in common.

 For simplicity, we assume that *n = 3f + 1*.
 Since there are two sets of *2f + 1* processes, their sum can be written as: